Photonsters/anycubic-photon-docs/FAQ.md

 - Yes, if you regulary cure the washing solvents along with your printed parts and filter out the solids your solvents will last longer.

 ### How long can I keep the resin in the vat?
-It depends on environmental factors and type/brand of resin, typically if the resin is kept out of light and moisture/dirt it may sit in the vat for 1 - 2 weeks.
+It depends on environmental factors and type/brand of resin, typically if the resin is kept out of light and moisture/dirt it may sit in the vat for a few weeks.
 Clear resins tend to sit better, opaque resins will need more stirring before use to mix the pigments back.
 - Check for loose cured resin or stuck resin, you will need to clean that out.
 - Cover the vat, you can cut a piece of cardboard that fits over the vat, or print one out on an FDM printer.
 Here is a good vat cover. https://www.thingiverse.com/thing:2837171
 - Before printing, carefully stir the resin for 1 - 2 minutes with the plastic spatula, be careful not to scratch the FEP screen.